 - Q. What Are SBITAs? - A. SBITAs allow governments to benefit from the use of IT software without maintaining a perpetual license or title to the software.
 These arrangements are mutually beneficial for both the vendor and the government.
 The State pays a monthly or annual fee for use of the software, which is essentially leasing the software and not buying it, outright.
 At the end of the SBITA the State will lose rights to the use of the software. - Q. What is the difference between software licenses and SBITAs? - A. Software that uses a license is owned.
 The software will work when the license expires.
 SBITAs are not owned.
-The State has the right to use the underlying asset for the subscription period and the software will not work when the subscription expires. - Q. How are agencies accounting SBITAs contract with multiple components? - A. If a SBITA contract contains multiple components, a government should account for each component as a separate SBITA or non-subscription component and allocate the contract price to the different components. - Q. How are the Month-to-Month extensions or holdover periods on subscription handled in GASB 96? - A. Month to Month extensions or holdover periods would not be enforceable if both the State and the SBITA vendor have an option to terminate and, therefore, either could cancel the SBITA at any time. - Q. When determining the cost of the underlying asset are there additional costs to be included other than the lease payments? - A. Yes, ancillary costs to place the leased asset into service are added to the cost of the leased asset.
+The State has the right to use the underlying asset for the subscription period and the software will not work when the subscription expires. - Q. When is the right to use the underlying asset recognized for SBITAs? - A. At the commencement of the subscription term. - Q. How are agencies accounting SBITAs contract with multiple components? - A. If a SBITA contract contains multiple components, a government should account for each component as a separate SBITA or non-subscription component and allocate the contract price to the different components. - Q. How are the Month-to-Month extensions or holdover periods on subscription handled in GASB 96? - A. Month to Month extensions or holdover periods would not be enforceable if both the State and the SBITA vendor have an option to terminate and, therefore, either could cancel the SBITA at any time. - Q. When determining the cost of the underlying asset are there additional costs to be included other than the lease payments? - A. Yes, ancillary costs to place the leased asset into service are added to the cost of the leased asset.